GerritCodeReview/plugins_multi-site/README.md

 - Connected to the same message broker
 - Accessible behind a load balancer (e.g., HAProxy)

+**NOTE**: The multi-site plugin will not start if Gerrit is not yet migrated to NoteDb.

 Currently, the only mode supported is one primary read/write master and multiple read-only masters but eventually the plan is to support N read/write masters.
 The read/write master is handling any traffic while the